Amritsar Itinerary: 48-Hour Guide Timed to the Hour

 Partition Museum (1.5 to 2 hours)

-India's first museum dedicated to the 1947 Partition sits in the restored Town Hall on Hall Road, ten minutes from Jallianwala Bagh.
+The Partition Museum, India's first museum dedicated to the 1947 Partition, sits in the restored Town Hall on Hall Road, ten minutes from Jallianwala Bagh.
 Open 10:00 am to 6:00 pm, small entry fee.

 This is heavier than you expect.
 Oral histories from survivors in their own voices, describing what it was to leave a house, a neighbourhood, a city, a country that ceased to exist.
 Migration maps tracing the displacement of 18 million people in two months.
 Personal belongings: shoes, letters, tiffin boxes, cooking vessels, from families who crossed the border carrying what they could hold and left everything else.
 A library of testimony with no equivalent anywhere else in India.